tc39/notes/es7/2016-09/sept-27.md

 JHD: Node semantics are a little different, since it's enumerable and writable.

-BF: It doesn't seem like this should be a problem, to make it non-enumerable and configurable and non-writable.
+BFS: It doesn't seem like this should be a problem, to make it non-enumerable and configurable and non-writable.

 MF: Wasn't this supposed to be reliable?
 Making it configurable makes it unreliable.